-None, as all the investments of the Fund are classified as sustainable investments.
+None, as all the investments of the Fund are classified as investments that align with E/S characteristics.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?